nestedcondition/P5/README.md

+## Project 5

-## Project 5: a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+A single page application featuring a map of your neighborhood or a neighborhood you would like to visit.

 # How to run this application?